microsoft/Megatron-DeepSpeed/examples_deepspeed/offload_pp/README.md

 ### GPT Model Training in Megatron-DeepSpeed

-To enable **Twin-Offload** here, we need to add two flags for Megatron configs as follows:
+To enable **Twin-Flow** here, we need to add two flags for Megatron configs as follows:

 #### Megatron Configurations
 ```